ganovak/AcademicWebsite/content/home/experience.md

   date_start = "2019-04-01"
   date_end = ""
   description = """
-  * Pivot to operating and troubleshooting installed audio-visual technology for asynchronous and synchronous remote learning during COVID-19 pandemic
-  * Operate all technical aspects of university events including concerts, productions, ceremonies and presentations with special expertise in lighting
+  * Operate all technical aspects of university events with special expertise in lighting
   * Plan and program aesthetically pleasing lighting in collaboration with clients that compliments their production
-  * Lead other technicians in equipment and furniture set up and strike
+  * Lead and provide training to technicians in equipment set up, strike, and use and client interaction
   * Manage technical difficulties and client requests effectively and efficiently
-  * Completed advanced lighting training
   """

 [[experience]]